-The policy, Academic Accommodation of Students with Disabilities ("Policy") is comprised of two documents: the Policy Document and this Procedures Document.
-This Procedures Document is intended to support the Policy Document and provides specific information on the decision making process and appeals process related to Academic

-Accommodations.
-Definitions for capitalized terms are found in the Policy Document.
+The Academic Accommodation of Students with Disabilities Policy is composed of two documents: the Policy Document and the Procedures Document.
+The Procedures Document is intended to support the Policy Document and provides specific information on the decision-making process and appeals process related to Academic Accommodations.
+Definitions for capitalized terms below are found in the Policy Document.
 In the event of a discrepancy between the Policy Document and the Procedures Document, the Policy Document will apply.